enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 	Using Family Wise Error and

 How does Family wise Error works?
 	 Bonferroni Correction: Divide the p>0.5 by the number of tests.
 So its like 0.5/1000 voxels The problem is that it'll create a lot of FN (because it cuts too low, it demands a very high ttest to say: Yees, this isnt done by random noise)
 	 The data by itselfs have intrinsic smoothness + smoothings for gaussian and Bonferroni don't account for this correlation between voxels

  Means: we llok at the family of test and we wanna keep the alpha* level p-value to 0.05 for the entire family.
  What do we take into account in FWerror?
-	 We take into account the internal and external smooething
+	 We take into account the internal and external smoothing.
+Because we don't have independent tests.
+That we take into account for correcting the voxels.
+The theory that helps explaining that is RFtheory

-Random Field Theory p-value correction
+Random Field Theory p-value correction (is FWError)
 	Estimates the smoothness of your  t-image.
 Its used to figue out, what "filter" was used to smooth your imaged.
 	The more the filter increases? the more the corr happens on a longer distances and the smaller the p value increase.
 A very smooth data means a very small correction or so.
 	R is the Reso volume? the volume of the brain, than we calculate / smoothing function.
 To determine how smooth or correlated or dependent our data are.
 If its already pretty smooth, you won't have to correct the p value.
-	The smaller the smoothness the bigger the p-value will be transform
+	The smaller the smoothness the bigger the p-value will be transform whats RFT takes into account?
+		It takes into account the smoothness of thedata

 False discovery rate
 	Has to do with this false positive and negative
 	R is the total of FP and TP
-	We say, 5% of the voxels we measue are wrongly declared as FP
+	We say, 5% of the voxels we measue are wrongly declared as FP What's FDR?
+	is the proportion of Type I errors among the rejected hypotheses FDR=P*(V/R) What does FDR depends on?
+	Cutt off P-values
+What do we wanna control in FDR?
+	the number of FP within the total positive values.
+Because we know in that there's are some FP, so we wanna make sure its not too big